gopkumr/gopkumr.github.io/content/post/azureaistudioragarchitecture.md

 date: 2024-06-21T18:50:46+10:00
 draft: false
-slug: "RAG Using Azure AI Studio"
+slug: "RAG Using Azure AI Studio" summary:"This guide will walk you through the process of enhancing language models using RAG architecture in Azure AI Studio.
+Retrieval-Augmented Generation (RAG) enhances Large Language Model (LLM) capabilities, like those of GPTs, by integrating an information retrieval system.
+This addition grounds data and controls the context for the LLM’s response generation."
 tags: ["Azure AI", "AI Studio", "Artificial Intelligence", "Retrieval-Augmented Generation (RAG)", "LLM"]
 ---